Merchant card acceptance

 - Repeatedly come back, in a short amount of time or right before closing time, to make additional purchases?

-- Cause an unusual, sudden increase in the number and average sales transactions over a one- to three-day period?
+- Cause an unusual, sudden increase in the number and average sales transactions over a one to three day period?

 - Have a previous history of disputed charges?